Ivana505/funky-keyboard/README.md

 ![choose your song](assets/images/choose-a-song.png)

 - Created by
-     - Shows user author's name and surname.
+     - Shows the user author's name and surname.

 ![created by](assets/images/created-by.png)